ishan9220/Pewlett-Hackard-Analysis/README.md

 ![](https://github.com/ishan9220/Pewlett-Hackard-Analysis/blob/main/Mentorship_eligibility.png)

-Link to sheet containing the names of all the employees can be eligibility for the mentorship program [here](https://github.com/ishan9220/Pewlett-Hackard-Analysis/blob/main/Mentorship_eligibility.csv)
+The link to the sheet containing the names of all the employees can be eligibility for the mentorship program [here](https://github.com/ishan9220/Pewlett-Hackard-Analysis/blob/main/Mentorship_eligibility.csv)

-There is a bulleted list with four major points from the two analysis deliverables.
-(6 pt)

-Summary:

-The summary addresses the two questions and contains two additional queries or tables that may provide more insight.
-(5 pt)